bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 pil_img = Image.fromarray(img[0])
 display(pil_img)
 ```

-This will work as expected, however it will use up all the GPU RAM.

 :::tip
 If you're interested, check the GPU RAM usage now you've run the code.
 You'll see that it's sucked up many GBs and depending on what GPU you're running, it may OOM if you run this again.